instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 ## PG in Saket: Zone Guide

-PG in Saket Delhi means two very different things depending on which side of the map you land.
+PG in Saket Delhi, also searched as coliving pg in Saket, means two very different things depending on which side of the map you land.

 - **The J Block side:** Quiet, wide roads, premium floors.
 Best for senior professionals with the budget.
 - **The Saidulajab side:** Right next to Saket Metro.
 Walk to the metro gate in 5 minutes.
 Best value PG near Saket Metro station on the Yellow Line.